 NEW YORK (AP) — Down, down, down.
-That's the direction of stocks in the BRICS economies, which were investment darlings last year but now seem deadweights.
+That's the direction of stocks in the BRICS economies, which were investment darlings last year but now seem like dead weights.

 In stock market terms, it's been a disappointing year for the emerging-market powerhouses that make up the cute acronym: Brazil, Russia, India, China and South Africa.
 Almost all the major stock indexes are lower in the five countries.
 The market in the U.S., by contrast, is up 15 percent.

-But BRICS, for a lot of reasons, are still a good buy to many investors, who think this year's declines are just a blip and not a long-term trend.
+But BRICS, for a lot of reasons, are still a good buy in the eyes of many investors, who think this year's declines are just a temporary blip and not a long-term trend.